Supporting multiple or complex needs

 We are committed to the prevention, increased awareness and support of victims of child abuse and neglect, both past and present.

-For the Jewish community, we are the direct entry point to Child FIRST and an integrated family services provider.
-Child FIRST is the central referral point to a range of community-based family services and other local supports, aiming to ensure that vulnerable children, young people and their families are linked effectively into relevant services to ensure safety, stability and development needs are met.
+For the Jewish community, we are the direct entry point to The Orange Door and an integrated family services provider.
+The Orange Door is the central referral point to a range of community-based family services and other local supports, aiming to ensure that vulnerable children, young people and their families are linked effectively into relevant services to ensure safety, stability and development needs are met.

 Factors that affect a child's safety, stability or development include: